Citizens United v. FEC

 And I think this is a prime case for that.

-We're able to weather that criticism because we're built for tough.
+We're able to weather that criticism because we're built for it tough.
+That's right.

 And also, beyond Citizens United, this is a nice time to talk about the First Amendment generally and the direction of the court because we're also at just about 100 years even of First Amendment jurisprudence.